My Kenmore dryer will start but shuts off in a couple of seconds.

-Answer Hello Nick.
+Answer Hello Austin.
 It sounds like the venting system is clogged or kinked.
 You will need to check the vent and clean it out.
 Be sure and clean the vent pipe and the dryer air duct assembly.
 If the air flow is not good, the unit will retain moist air causing the clothes not to dry.
 Try running the unit with the vent unhooked from the back of the dryer and see if the dryer works properly.

 Dryer shuts off on automatic Dry high heat Energy Preferred cycle, but works fine on the timed dry cycle.